AI Snake Oil and the Belief Machine of Prediction

 Sources

-- Google Books, AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference, Princeton University Press edition metadata, contents, description, author note, ISBN, and page count, reviewed May 20, 2026.
+- Google Books, AI Snake Oil: What Artificial Intelligence Can Do, What It Can't, and How to Tell the Difference, Princeton University Press metadata, contents, description, author note, ISBN, and page count, reviewed June 19, 2026.

-- Princeton Center for Information Technology Policy, "AI Snake Oil: What Artificial Intelligence Can Do, What it Can't and How to Tell the Difference", September 9, 2024, reviewed May 20, 2026.
+- Princeton Center for Information Technology Policy, "AI Snake Oil: What Artificial Intelligence Can Do, What it Can't and How to Tell the Difference", September 9, 2024, author affiliation and release context, reviewed June 19, 2026.

 - Alexya Martinez, review of AI Snake Oil, Journalism & Mass Communication Quarterly, first published online March 12, 2025, DOI: 10.1177/10776990251325876.